TysonM3603/WebDev/ClassNotes.md

 September 12
 - Use rem instead of px with sizing.
 - Flex is a way to make your site responsive to the window changing size.

+October 1
+- DOM: Document Object Model.
+- Go to W3Schools to download jQuery.
+Look at the jQuery website to figure out what version you need to be updated to.